parker84/o-line-analyzer/README.md

 ## Data
 The data for this dashboard is from this Kaggle Competition: https://www.kaggle.com/competitions/nfl-big-data-bowl-2023/overview

-Please read the rules / regulations there before using the data for anything else
+Read the rules / regulations there before using the data for anything else